msergiy87/phone_cisco_6921/README.md

 <sshPort>22</sshPort>
 <webAccess>1</webAccess>
 ```
  - sshAccess - 1 - disabled.
 For enable set 0.
+Restricts access to the phone's ssh-server.
  - webAccess - 1 - disabled.
 For enable set 0.
+Restricts access to the phone's web-server.
- - settingsAccess - Enables and disables the Settings button on an IP phone.
+ - settingsAccess - enables and disables the Settings button on an IP phone.
+Useful to lock the phone config down.

    0 = Disabled.